 When administering an estate, the obligations of an administrator or executor (collectively referred to as the Personal Representatives or “PRs”) must administer the estate with reasonable care and skill, within a reasonable timeframe, and in accordance with the terms of the will or the intestacy rules.
-B P Collins’ contentious probate team explores what should a PR do if they become aware of a claim against the estate.
+B P Collins’ contentious probate team explores what a PR should do if they become aware of a claim against the estate.

 In respect of most claims against an estate, the PRs’ role is to remain neutral and to protect the estate assets pending resolution of the claims.
 The substantive disputes tend to be between the beneficiaries of the estate rather than the PRs.